-Refined sugar production grew at an average annual rate of 2.7% in the period from 2008 to 2012.
-In 2008, refined sugar production declined by 1.3%, primarily because existing refined sugar stocks were sufficient to ensure adequate supply to satisfy domestic demand.
-In 2009, refined sugar production grew 5.8%, due to the increase of raw sugar used for refining, in order to supply the domestic market.
-Raw sugar exports increased by 5.9% in 2009, meeting the sugar quota and entering the European Union market.
+(3) In quintales (unit of mass, equivalent to 45 kg.).

+meeting the sugar quota and entering the European Union market.
 In 2010, refined sugar production decreased by 2.8% as a result of the limited availability of raw sugar for refining, although during December, production increased by 14.5% as compared to December 2009 due to the increased production of raw sugar, which partially compensated for diminished production during the rest of the year.
 In 2011, refined sugar production grew 6.9% due to an increased supply of raw sugar to refine.
-In 2012, the production of refined and raw sugar grew by 5.1% and 4.2% respectively, driven by the investment in technologies for the mechanization and improvements of the sugar mills with more weight in the sugar industry.
-Also, the sugar harvest for that year started several days in advanced of the programed time for 2012-2013.

-Between 2008 and 2012, the increase in production of other manufactured goods resulted primarily from increased production of cement and paint, offsetting declines in beer and cigarette production.
+Between 2007 and 2011, the increase in production of other manufactured goods resulted primarily from increased production of cement and paint, offsetting declines in beer and cigarette production.
 During 2010 the production of beer, rum, flour, cement and paint grew as a result of an increase in domestic demand.
 In 2011, the production of cement and paint decreased by 2.7% and 19.6%, respectively, primarily due to lower domestic demand for these products.
 Meanwhile, the production of beer and cigarettes grew 1.0% and 3.2%, respectively, due to higher volume sales of these goods.
-In 2012, other manufacturing industries showed a slight growth of 0.1%, due to the positive performance of dairy products (5.7%), pasta (40.7%), food products (9.3%), plastic products (5.4%), and cement (3.3%); which were offset by declines in the manufacture of other products, including the following: meat products (-3.0%), oil and animal and vegetable fats (-10.9%), coffee (-27.5%), paints (-12.8%), and metal bars (-26.25%), due to the lower demand of these goods.